-In Key West you find six-toed cats, free-roaming chickens and sunsets that are celebrated each night.
-And winter never gets this far south, the summers are endless.
-This island is like no other place in Florida, the US or even the world.
-Visiting Key West is a trip like nothing else.
+In Key West you find six-toed cats, free-roaming chickens and nightly sunset celebrations.
+As winter never gets as far south, the summer is endless in Key West.
+The island is like no other place in Florida, the US or even the world.
+Visiting Key West is a quirky experience like nothing else.

 - Where to stay

 - Overseas Highway

 Key West functions as the capital of the tropical Florida Keys.
 Welcome to a world of blue waters, Carribbean-like islands and swaying palm trees.